-Subsequent to July 31, 2020, two (2) Mortgage Loans relating to the Central Harlem Plaza Development are expected to be prepaid.
-Additionally, in connection with the refinancing of the Mannie Wilson Tower Development, the Corporation expects one (1) Mortgage Loan to be prepaid.
-There can be no assurance as to whether this prepayments will occur.
+Subsequent to January 31, 2021, three (3) Mortgage Loans relating to the Central Harlem Plaza and 58-12 Queens Boulevard Developments are expected to be prepaid.
+There can be no assurance as to whether these prepayments will occur.

 From time to time the Corporation has received inquiries or expressions of interest from Mortgagors regarding the possible prepayment, refinancing or restructuring of their respective Mortgage Loans.
 There can be no assurance as to whether any such prepayment, refinancing or restructuring will occur.
 For a description of redemption provisions of the Bonds in the event of a prepayment, see "General" above.